csci50-cbutler/e28/independent-study/README.md

 	</html>

-With the use of JavaScript, developers can create their own primitives and use the A-Frame framework to build components for more complex scenes.
-The A-Frame components are JavaScript based modules that can be mixed and matched and built on entities to build upon a scenes appearance, behavior, and function.
+ A-Frame components are JavaScript based modules that can be mixed and matched and built on entities to build upon a scenes appearance, behavior, and function.
+Developers can customize the JavaScript or create their own primitives and components for more complex scenes.

 ### Controllers

 For 2-D interaction, [A-Frame uses HTML browser events to interact with controllers](https://aframe.io/docs/1.0.0/introduction/interactions-and-controllers.html).
-There is a little bit more to it.
-They are A-Frame pre-built, custom event.
-Remember A-Frame is a JavaScript based framework that takes advantage of three.js.
-Well guess what three.js is built on?
-WebGL.
-So here's a sample of the code needed to manage controllers.
+These are actually pre-built, custom events.
+Here's a sample of the code needed to manage controllers.

 ```
 // `collide` event emitted by a component such as some collider or physics component.